ErpNetDocs/winclient/introduction/user-system-settings.md

 ![Status bar](pictures/status-bar.png)

-- **Show the elapsed working time of the current task** – a clock which tracks the working time of the task will show up inside the button of the Fast task list.
+- **Show the elapsed working time of the current task** – a clock which tracks the working time of the task will show up inside the button of the *Fast task list*.

 ![Time](pictures/time.png)

-- **Show navigation buttons row** – if the field is ticked, it will expand additional buttons, such as *Open record*, *New record*, and *Print*, inside the Navigator bar, under the Record table.
-Thus, the Navigator will look like the one in system version 2 or older.
+- **Show navigation buttons row** – if the field is ticked, it will expand additional buttons, such as **Open record**, **New record**, and **Print**, inside the *Navigator* bar, under the Record table.
+Thus, the *Navigator* will look like the one in system version 2 or older.

 ![Navigation buttons](pictures/navigation-buttons.png)